 ComEd relies on trade professionals, including installing contractors, new home builders and HERS raters to help raise awareness of ComEd residential energy efficiency offerings.
 These professionals are referred to as trade allies.
 Trade allies work with homeowners to identify and implement energy efficiency improvements and apply for available rebates.
 If you’re in the business of helping homeowners save energy, you should become a ComEd Energy Efficiency trade ally.

-To offer heating and cooling rebates to ComEd residential delivery service customers, enroll in the ComEd Energy Efficiency trade ally network by submitting the completed
+To offer heating and cooling rebates to ComEd residential delivery service customers, enroll in the ComEd Energy Efficiency trade ally network by submitting the completed online

 To offer weatherization rebates for air sealing, insulation, duct sealing and attic sealing, a contractor must become an approved weatherization contractor, which requires an additional agreement with the program and meeting certain requirements.
 Approved weatherization contractors must maintain certification by the Building Performance Institute (BPI) for both Building Analyst and Building Envelope.
 They must re-certify every three years and take a minimum of 12 hours of continuing education training each year to maintain current certification.

 As a ComEd energy efficiency trade ally, you must comply with all ComEd Energy Efficiency Program terms and conditions, maintain good customer service ratings and represent the program accurately.
 View the

 Heating & Cooling Rebates Menu (pdf) for a list of rebates available.
 Review the requirements in the